lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 JavaScript Mapping Rules
 ========================
 This configuration option can be used to upload different types or categories of JavaScript Mapping Rules.
 These rules are typically used to implement custom buisness logic for a particular integration requirement.
-The types of mapping rules supported are:
-#TODO

 .. note:: Some types of mapping rules are defined elsewhere, eg OIDC pre/post token mapping rules must be defined with
           the OIDC definition they are associated with.